oxinabox/Kaldi-Notes/tidigits/train.md

 > that has word-ids on the output, and pdf-ids on the input (these are indexes
 > that resolve to Gaussian Mixture Models).

-It also creates the afformentioned Context Dependency Graph.
+It also creates the aforementioned Context Dependency Graph.

 Usage: